 If you plan rather to archaeological discoveries, rather than drool over luxury yachts, this is possible too.
 In Tharros, near Oristano, west, or Nora, near Pula, in the south, you can see what the Romans left behind there two thousand years.
 Both sites are open-air museums, allowing you to wander through the ancient Roman streets, observing the ruins, columns and baths.
 Tharros and Nora are located near the sea, which makes it even more interesting tour because you can take a dip and cool off.

 8. Taste cooking and local drinks

 As with any journey, it is imperative that you taste the local food.
 Sardinian cuisine is characterized by very strong flavors, like the Cannonau, the local wine, which is the perfect example.
 The Pane carasau (known for its fineness), the Porcheddu (a young watered frequently pig), and culurgiones (stuffed pasta with pecorino cheese, mint and other ingredients) are part of the traditional dishes of Sardinia.
-The liquor filu e ferru is also being tested.
-In Cagliari and throughout the island, there are many restaurants to discover the local gastronomy abound.
+The liquor Filu e ferru is also being tested.
+In Cagliari and throughout the island, restaurants to discover the local gastronomy abound.

 9. The Sardinian Mines

 The long mining history of Sardinia began probably around the 6th millennium BC, which means that mining has played an important role in the history of the island.
 The small village of Ingurtosu, alongside Montevecchio, were one of the most important mining regions of Sardinia, until the middle of last century.
 To avoid that this area be abandoned, UNESCO decided to declare World Heritage.
 Many old mining facilities have been renovated, restored or even transformed into a hotel, or are open for tours, making the region an attractive place for travelers and culture lovers who want to avoid mass tourism.